zaaabik/Atari-games-RL/README.md

 button after losing the life

 -------------------------------------------------------
 How to run training DQN for atari game.
+Does not work for windows :((((
 1) pip install -r requirements.txt
 2) Choose the game: BeamRiderNoFrameskip-v4, PongNoFrameskip-v4, BreakoutNoFrameskip-v4
 3) Choose exploration/explotation strategy: eps_greedy, eps_greedy_decay, only_explore, only_strategy